Sohaibmeo/BuzzBridge/README.md

 ### Starting V2 Implementation:
 ## Feature (Goals) :
-#	Suggestions and Feedback(Highest Priority):
-		Lazy Loading (Image and meanwhile implement loading skeleton for the whole card?)
-		Remove validations for question title k (Just make it a post instead ? and make the other thing comment)?
-		On scroll down add an icon that brings you to the top?
-		Videos?
-(Also change the font that Upload something (Not particularly image...))
 #	To be implemented (High Priority):
 		Search Bar (Postgres full-text search?)
 		Google Login